 Duane leads the research department and performs research and analysis in support of economic development and community marketing programs.
 Duane graduated from Wichita State University with a bachelor's in business administration—majoring in aviation management and minoring in economics.

 Tammy leads the outreach marketing events for the Partnership.
 With more than 20 years of advertising and marketing experience working with local agencies and corporate headquarters, she is poised to introduce businesses, both domestic and abroad, to all that our region has to offer.
 Tammy graduated from Wichita State University with a degree in journalism with an emphasis in marketing and minor in psychology.
 She is a 2004 Wichita Business Journal “40 Under 40” honoree.

-Heather Denker, manager of special projects
+Heather Denker, director of investor engagement

 Heather focuses on multiple initiatives including the Blueprint for Regional Economic Growth (BREG), investor relations and the Business and Education Alliance (BEA) which works to align the education and business communities to produce a globally competitive workforce.
 Formally the director of the Young Professionals of Wichita and communications director for Congressman Mike Pompeo, Heather is a strong advocate for workforce development and economic strength in south central Kansas.
 She graduated from Michigan State University with a degree in business administration.